-Base Breaker: Doris.
-Deliberate heartbreaker, or a flawed character who's fickle nature has her making the same mistakes over and over, but still likeable enough?
+Base-Breaking Character: Doris.
+Deliberate heartbreaker, or a flawed character whose fickle nature has her making the same mistakes over and over, but still likeable enough?

 All the songs in Return of the Revenge of Dr Blowhole.

-Jerkass Woobie: One episode features a poison dart frog with such potent venom that the merest touch renders one temporarily paralytic and with a comical rash; he uses this power to keep all the other animals at his pettiest whim.
-Private eventually realizes the real root of the problem-a Freudian Excuse.
-So he knocks up a protective suit that will allow him to give the slimy little chap a hug.
-Nearly subverted, until it's pointed out that the line between "hug" and "Let's see how far your eyeballs will fly" is a thin one indeed.
+One episode features a poison dart frog with such potent venom that the slightest touch renders one temporarily paralytic and with a comical rash; he uses this power to keep all the other animals at his pettiest whim.
+Private eventually knocks up a protective suit that will allow him to give the slimy little chap a nice big hug.
+Barry contemplates if he's really a jerk, but decides that yes, he likes hugs more.

 Officer X. His antagonism toward the penguins is because they thwarted him in the process of doing his job.(In their defense, they WERE protecting someone they considered a friend) While you can't blame the penguins for trying to keep themselves safe, anytime he's not opposing the penguins, he's really just doing his job, and his "reward" for this is constant public humiliation and scorn.

 King Julien, hands down.
 Not only do fans pair him up with Mort and Maurice, but every single penguin too.
-The show provides plenty of examples and has even paired him with Marlene and Rico at various times.
+The show provides plenty of chances.
 It's only a matter of time before they pair him with himself.

-As the closest thing the show has to a female lead, Marlene gets a lot of play as this, though pairing her off with Skipper is by far and away the most popular.
+As the closest thing the show has to a female lead, Marlene has been paired with every character, though pairing her off with Skipper is by far and away the most popular.